anonaddy/addy.io/source/_posts/introducing-duo-and-family-plans.md

 Already subscribed?
 You can switch to Duo or Family from your subscription settings when you are ready.

 Compare all plans on the [home page pricing section](/#pricing).
-For step-by-step invites and seat management, see [Duo and Family plans](/help/duo-and-family-plans/) in the Help Centre.
+For step-by-step invites, custom domain sharing and seat management, see [Duo and Family plans](/help/duo-and-family-plans/) in the Help Centre.

 ## Feedback and suggestions